 Allen & Gledhill is one of the largest law firms in South-east Asia with more than 450 lawyers practising in offices located in Singapore, Malaysia and Myanmar.
 The firm has a long history of legal excellence stretching over 110 years.

 We have a large and dynamic international arbitration team that includes lawyers who have dedicated their entire career specialising solely in international arbitration.

 We set ourselves apart with our lawyers’ ability to take advantage of their appreciation of the unique local commercial conditions in the region in formulating strong persuasive cases.
 This has resulted in our proven track record in obtaining successful outcomes in large complex international arbitrations regardless of whether such proceedings are seated in Singapore or elsewhere in Asia.

 Our key clients naturally include global multinationals, leading regional companies and government bodies with dealings in the region.

 Our reputation as a top-tier arbitration practice is evidenced by our consistent and strong rankings in leading publications including Global Arbitration Review, Chambers Asia-Pacific and The Legal 500 Asia Pacific.
-We have received various awards and accolades from independent commentators and were most recently named the National Law Firm of the Year – Singapore at Asialaw Asia-Pacific Dispute Resolution Awards (2017), Litigation & Dispute Resolution Firm of the Year by Asian-MENA Counsel (2017), International Arbitration Firm of the Year by Asian-MENA Counsel (2016) as well as the Disputes Team of the Year at The Asian Lawyer Asia Legal Awards (2016).
+We have received various awards and accolades from independent commentators and were named National Law Firm of the Year – Singapore at Asialaw Asia-Pacific Dispute Resolution Awards (2017), Litigation & Dispute Resolution Firm of the Year by Asian-MENA Counsel (2017 and 2016), International Arbitration Firm of the Year by Asian-MENA Counsel (2016) as well as Disputes Team of the Year at The Asian Lawyer Asia Legal Awards (2016).